 The charitable gift isn’t tax-deductible—but the IRA distribution also isn’t included in your taxable income, which could have tax advantages.
 For instance, a QCD might help those who don’t itemize their deductions or whose itemized deductions—even including any charitable gifts—aren’t much higher than their standard deduction.
-Many retirees will find themselves in this tax situation in 2018 and subsequent years, thanks to the higher standard deduction introduced by 2017’s tax law.
+Many retirees will find themselves in this situation, thanks to the higher standard deduction introduced by 2017’s tax law.

 By making a qualified charitable distribution, you also lower your modified adjusted gross income.
 This can have a variety of benefits, including reducing your premiums for Medicare Part B and for Medicare’s prescription drug benefit, and also lowering the tax you pay on your monthly Social Security check and trimming the impact of the 3.8% Medicare surtax.

 Next: Charitable Bequests